 During Tuesday’s primary, there were three major battleground districts in the southern part of California where too many Democratic candidates were on the ballot and the party feared the Democratic votes would be too split, ultimately resulting in two Republican candidates for the general election.
 Basically, when Californians arrived to the voting booths yesterday, they were faced with an extremely long list of names, ranging from Republican to Democrat and every third party imaginable.
 If a Democrat arrives to vote for a Democrat and there are five on the ballot, not to mention all the other parties’ candidates’ names, you can imagine how confusing that would be.
 It would also be easy for those five Democrats to get an equal amount of votes without one Democrat getting the majority and having a fighting chance against the Republicans.

-reports that a few frightening complications arose on Tuesday night when a “printing error” occurred in Los Angeles County, forcing more than 100,000 voters to cast provisional ballots, if they even stayed to vote.
+The Washington Post reports that a few frightening complications arose on Tuesday night when a “printing error” occurred in Los Angeles County, forcing more than 100,000 voters to cast provisional ballots, if they even stayed to vote.
 The printing error could affect important races such as the 39th district, which is why it has been closely watched.
 Early Wednesday morning, the votes were still being tallied.
 In the end, Democrats came in second in all the three of the important battleground districts, and they were finally able to breathe a sigh of relief.
 However, the votes were extremely close especially in Orange County, where Republican Dana Rohrabacher came in first with 30 votes, and Democrats Harley Rouda and Hans Keirstead followed at 17—yet just behind them sat Republican Scott Baugh at 16.
 Another tight race took place in the 10th district, where Republican Jeff Denham won and Democrat Josh Harder came in second.
 However, Republican Ted Howze is a little too close for comfort behind Harder.
 Despite all of the road blocks, as of Wednesday morning it was pretty clear that Democrats will compete in the general election for almost all of the 53 districts.